joaoh1/meilkclickerweb/README.md

 # Meilk Clicker Online
-Meilk Clicker Online is Meilk Clicker but in HTML!
+Meilk Clicker Online is Meilk Clicker but in HTML! <br />
-All the visual and functions that the Original version has is in this too!
+All the visual and functions that the Original version has is in this too! <br />

-Current "Version": 1.0
+Current "Version": 2.0 <br />
 Actual Version: See in the game